apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 ### Verification

-Write tests upfront that verify for each role and task the expected effective permissions (see definition of roles) are granted.
+Write tests upfront and verify that for each role and task the expected effective permissions (see definition of roles) are granted.
 Neither less nor more.

 Ideally, your tests will fail as soon as someone is attempting to make any change to the permission setup.
 Granting additional permissions may open up the door for a privilege escalation and revoking permissions will break your application (if it doesn't you didn't follow the principle of least privilege).

-This may also include tests verify that really no permissions are granted at resources that are outside the scope of a given role/task
+This may also include assertions that no permissions are granted at resources that are outside the scope of a given role/task.

 ## Oak Specific Best Practices